leodido/langcode-conv/README.md

 Language Codes Conversion
 =========================

-Convert every existing language code to any format you want.
+This library is aimed to convert every existing language code to any format you want.

 Details
 -------